libp2p/specs/pubsub/gossipsub/README.md

 ## Specification

 - [gossipsub-v1.0](gossipsub-v1.0.md): v1.0 of the gossipsub protocol.
 This is a revised specification, to use a more normative language.
-  The original v1.0 specification is [here](gossippsub-v1.0-old.md).
+  - The original v1.0 specification is [here](gossippsub-v1.0-old.md).
 - [gossipsub-v1.1](gossipsub-v1.1.md): v1.1 of the gossipsub protocol.

-## Research Notes

-- [episub](episub.md): a research note on a protocol building on top of gossipsub to implement epidemic broadcast trees.
+- [(not in use) episub](episub.md): a research note on a protocol building on top of gossipsub to implement [epidemic broadcast trees](https://www.gsd.inesc-id.pt/~ler/reports/srds07.pdf).

 ## Implementation status